 From baking and dressmaking to first aid and music lessons, we've found the fun and practical domestic helper courses around Singapore that'll enrich your helper's skills.

 Life in Singapore with a young family sometimes requires some pretty nifty skill sets.
 Especially when it comes to keeping on top of our kids’ demands and our busy adult schedules.
 The juggle is real, people.
 And since we can’t be in a zillion places at the same time, having a trusty assistant to help steer us through the parenting minefield is totally essential.
-Step forward: our amazing domestic helpers!
+Step forward: our amazing helpers!

-Whether you are a stay-at-home mum, a working mother or something in between, having an extra pair of eyes at the water playground, extra hands at the soft play centre and extra legs when you’re trying to race between kids at different schools is a godsend.
+Whether you are a stay-at-home mum, a working mother or something in between, having an extra pair of eyes at the park, extra hands at the soft play centre and extra legs when you’re trying to race between kids at different schools is a godsend.
 But did you know there are tons of great domestic helper courses in Singapore for your helper to become even more awesome?

 We’ve found some fabulous domestic helper courses that we think your helpers will love.
 We’re talking classes and lessons that will help her embrace and enhance her personal and professional skill-sets.
 And not only for life with your family either.
 These courses will help her build a future for life beyond her role as a helper.
 Read on below!